benhatsor/scepter/README.md

 ## See the contents of any site

-**Scepter** has a easy UI to help you understand how a site is built, fix problems, or make tweaks.
+**Scepter** helps you easily understand how a site is built, fix problems, or make tweaks.

 ## Just type a URL